pnpm/pnpm.io/docs/continuous-integration.md

 :::

-## Gitlab CI
+## GitLab CI

-On Gitlab, you can use pnpm for installing and caching your dependencies like so (belongs in `.gitlab-ci.yml`):
+On GitLab, you can use pnpm for installing and caching your dependencies like so (belongs in `.gitlab-ci.yml`):

 ```yaml title=".gitlab-ci.yml"